Investing in the metaverse: New opportunities in virtual worlds

 How can investors get exposure to these emerging technologies and the broader trend toward the metaverse?
 Some sectors to consider:

-Gaming: Morgan Stanley Research estimates that in 2020, COVID-induced lockdowns resulted in an acceleration of gamer adoption—about four years’ worth in terms of player bases, time spent playing and in-game revenue growth.
+Gaming: Morgan Stanley Research estimates that COVID-induced lockdowns resulted in an acceleration of gamer adoption in terms of player bases, time spent playing and in-game revenue growth.
 Add to this the growth in games as the social media venue of choice for many individuals—and platforms that offer online multiplayer experiences—and the lines across gaming, entertainment, social media and the virtual environment begin to blur.
 Game developers and publishers are unlikely to squander what may be an opportunity to bridge into other forms of connectivity and keep their in-game content and experiences fresh.

 Consumer tech/communications: Many tech companies are developing products that allow users to interact in these virtual worlds.
 Think VR headsets and AR filters that can be overlaid with a smartphone camera, plus operating systems for PCs that are increasingly more connected.
 Communications and streaming platforms could also fuel the transition by offering their content in a virtual world rather than on a screen.